feddelegrand7/mini007/README.md

 # Normal usage
 agent$invoke("Give me a one-sentence fun fact about Algeria.")
-#> Algeria is home to the Sahara Desert's largest continuous erg, the Grand Erg
+#> Algeria is home to the Sahara Desert, the largest hot desert in the world,
-#> Oriental, featuring vast seas of towering sand dunes that stretch for hundreds
-#> of kilometers.
+#> covering more than 80% of the country’s land.
 ```

 The current policy is echoed when setting the budget.
 You can update the